Protecting our wildlife

 SGARs are highly effective, but that effectiveness comes with a massive downside.

 These products don’t kill rodents straight away.
 Instead, the toxin builds up in their system.
 When those rodents are then eaten by predators like owls, eagles, or quolls, the poison passes on, often with devastating consequences.
+These new regulations are designed to break that chain of secondary poisoning and better protect Australia’s amazing native animals.

 What can you do instead?